 Nevertheless, in many jurisdictions, significant further tax exposures and complications will also arise locally.
 Businesses operating in the US, for example, will be exposed to state taxes, and potentially also city taxes.
 These could be in the form of additional profits-based taxes or sales taxes, for example, together with additional charges on employment costs.

 If you have a choice when deciding to take your first steps in a new country, you should find out about the potential exposures (and in some cases, available incentives) in each location, as they may have a significant impact on the tax costs of operating your business.

 So it’s always valuable to take advice before expanding your business to a new country.
 You can search online for the headline rates of key taxes.
 But you really need a local expert who knows your business to learn about the application of those taxes locally, and potentially other lower-profile taxes.
 That will allow you to plan and structure efficiently from the outset.
-Through our membership of PKF International, PKF Littlejohn has access to local experts in 150 countries around the world, so a clear answer is never far away.
+Through our membership of PKF Global, PKF Littlejohn has access to local experts in 150 countries around the world, so a clear answer is never far away.
 If you would like further advice, please contact Chris Riley.

 Partnerships are common among professional services providers such as law firms and accountants, but they’re increasing in other sectors too.
 We look at the tax implications for partners versus employees.